paultanger/Fraud_Detection/miniquiz.md

     Start by writing a version *without* using a combiner.

-    When you're taking the average, try to do the calculationg without converting your generator into a list.
+    When you're taking the average, try to do the calculating without converting your generator into a list.

 2. Now see if you can add the combiner.
 Your combiner in this case will be different from your reducer!